AsakaLynux/travel_application/README.md

 * [Demo](#demo)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is simple Travel application that i following from BuildWithAngga [course](https://buildwithangga.com/kelas/welcome-course/mastering-flutter-20-membangun-aplikasi-travel-dan-pesawat).

 ## Technologies
 Project is created with: